ray-project/ray/doc/source/tune/index.rst

 .. dropdown:: Cutting-Edge Optimization Algorithms

     As a user, you're probably looking into hyperparameter optimization because you want to quickly increase your model performance.

-    Tune enables you to leverage a variety of these cutting edge optimization algorithms, reducing the cost of tuning by `aggressively terminating bad hyperparameter evaluations <tune-scheduler-hyperband>`_, intelligently :ref:`choosing better parameters to evaluate <tune-search-alg>`, or even :ref:`changing the hyperparameters during training <tune-scheduler-pbt>` to optimize hyperparameter schedules.
+    Tune enables you to leverage a variety of these cutting edge optimization algorithms, reducing the cost of tuning by `terminating bad runs early <tune-scheduler-hyperband>`_,
+    :ref:`choosing better parameters to evaluate <tune-search-alg>`, or even :ref:`changing the hyperparameters during training <tune-scheduler-pbt>` to optimize schedules.

 .. dropdown:: First-class Developer Productivity